 Born in Edinburgh, Kevin Harman graduated in BA (Hons) Sculpture at Edinburgh College of Art which included an international exchange at Kunsthochschule Berlin (2007), then completed an MFA (Sculpture) in 2008-2010, also at ECA.

-He lives and works in Edinburgh, has exhibited internationally and is the recipient of several awards including Art Cologne ‘New Positions’ Artist (2013) and The Honda Dream Factory-Cultural Engineer Award Yoma Sasburg Fellowship for Sculpture-Nominee, both in 2011.
+He lives and works in Glasgow, has exhibited internationally and is the recipient of several awards including Art Cologne ‘New Positions’ Artist (2013) and The Honda Dream Factory-Cultural Engineer Award Yoma Sasburg Fellowship for Sculpture-Nominee, both in 2011.
 He is also Advisor at The Art Room charity, in Wester Hailes, Edinburgh.

 “I like the viewer to be involved at every level; conceptually, technically and physically”.
 His work is based on elements of performance, and an engagement with found materials and environments, even if that performance – and the spectator’s role within it – often remains unseen, until revealed by the final object.
 In what he has described as a desire to “reintroduce people to the real”